Identity Theft Coverage: Does Your Home Insurance Protect You?

 What Is Identity Theft Coverage on Homeowners Insurance?

 Identity theft coverage is an optional endorsement (also called a rider) you can add to your existing homeowners or renters insurance policy.
 Rather than replacing your identity theft protection entirely, it acts as a financial safety net that reimburses the expenses you incur while recovering your identity after it has been stolen.
-Standard homeowners policies do not include this coverage automatically — you have to request and pay for it separately.
+Standard homeowners insurance policies do not typically include identity theft coverage, and a few providers include it in their basic policies, but you'll have to buy an endorsement (also known as a rider) in most cases.

 Pincher's Pro Tip